-- To make up for the higher tax paid by the minister, UUA Compensation Guidelines (and those of a number of other denominations) include an “in lieu of FICA” – or Self-Employment Tax Offset – payment for ministers.
+- To make up for the higher tax paid by the minister, the compensation recommendations of the UUA (and those of a number of other denominations) include an “in lieu of FICA” – or Self-Employment Tax Offset – payment for ministers.
 This payment is in lieu of the employer share of FICA and goes directly to the minister (which they use to pay part of their self-employment tax).
 The amount is currently 7.65% of salary and housing.
 The offset is equal to what the congregation would have paid in FICA tax for a non-ministerial employee earning the same salary.

 - This self-employment tax offset payment is not a basis for UUA insurance benefits; do not include it in the insurance benefit or premium calculations.

-- The offset payment is included in the UUA Retirement Plan calculation unless the congregation has specifically opted to exclude it on their Employer Participation Agreement.
+- The offset payment is included in the UUA Retirement Plan calculation unless the congregation has specifically opted to exclude it on their Employer Participation Agreement (PDF).

-Our Ministerial Tax Status FAQ has more information.
+Our Ministerial Tax Status FAQ (PDF) has more information.

 Optional Tax Withholding